SuperJMN/Plotty/README.md

 It features a custom architeture (Plotty) that can be programmed using the C language.

 ## It has Compiler!
-The compiler is the star of this programmed.
+The compiler is the star of this project.
 It's coded from scratch in C#.
 The AST is generated with the help of [Superpower](https://github.com/nblumhardt/superpower).

 ## Superpower?
 What's that?